Federation of absolute monarchies represented by Federal Supreme Council alongside partly appointed-partly elected Federal National Council

 Head of state

-UAE President Khalifa bin Zayed al-Nahyan, Emir of Abu Dhabi
+*UAE President Sheikh Mohamed bin Zayed al-Nahyan, Emir of Abu Dhabi

 United Arab Emirates' Ambassador to the UK

 Embassy of the United Arab Emirates, 1-2 Grosvenor Crescent, London, SW1x 17EE

 British Embassy Abu Dhabi, Al Hisn Street, Al Markaziyah West, PO Box 248 Abu Dhabi, United Arab Emirates

 The UAE borders the Persian Gulf, as well as a small border with Oman, to its north, the remainder of Oman to its east as well as a coast on the Gulf of Oman, and Saudi Arabia to its south and west.
 The UAE claims sovereignty over a number of disputed islands with Iran.These are Abu Musa, Greater Tunb and Lesser Tunb.
 The UAE is mostly desert with mountains in the east.
 It possesses significant oil and natural gas reserves.
 In contrast under 5% of the UAE’s land is agricultural.
 In December 2021, the UAE celebrated its Golden Jubilee.

 The majority of the population live in the three largest emirates, Abu Dhabi, Dubai and Sharjah.
 The current population stands at just under 10 million people, with expats, an estimated 8.8 million, being greatly in the majority.
 Approximately 85% of inhabitants live in the above three regions.